-Source: (https://tmedweb.tulane.edu/pharmwiki/doku.php/introduction_to_eicosanoids)
+Figure 12.
+Eicosanoids signaling pathway.
+Hydroxy Eicosatetraenoic (HETE); Prostaglandin-endoperoxide synthase 1/2 (COX1; COX2).
+Source: (https://tmedweb.tulane.edu/pharmwiki/doku.php/introduction\to\eicosanoids)

-The benefits of a healthy plant-based diet are evident in inhibiting endogenous AGE formation, which helps prevent diseases such as diabetes, Alzheimer's, fatty liver, etc. [43, 49].
-In particular, the latest studies also show that plant-based help prevent and improve foods symptoms caused by COVID-19, including fatigue, headaches, cognitive disorders, trouble sleeping, anxiety, depression, joint pain, muscle weakness, and shortness of breath, chest pain [50].
+The benefits of a healthy plant-based diet are evident in inhibiting endogenous AGE formation, which helps prevent diseases such as diabetes, Alzheimer's, fatty liver, etc. [41,47].
+In particular, the latest studies also show that plant-based foods help prevent and improve COVID-19, by symptoms caused including fatigue, headaches, cognitive disorders, trouble sleeping, anxiety, depression, joint pain, muscle weakness, and shortness of breath, chest pain [48].

 Phytochemicals are essential in protecting health by combating inflammation caused by advanced glycation end products (AGEs) and fighting harmful pathogens due to their antibacterial and antiviral properties.
 They also contribute to improving symptoms caused by COVID-19.
-An anti-inflammatory diet is considered an effective way to prevent various diseases, is easy to follow, and includes foods that are rich in fiber, polyphenols, $1,3-\beta$ -glucan, $1,6-\beta$ -glucan, and omega-3, along with minimally processed and high-heat-treated foods.
+An anti-inflammatory diet is considered an effective way to prevent various diseases, is easy to follow, and includes foods that are rich in fiber, polyphenols, 1,3-βglucan, $1,6-\beta$ -glucan, and omega-3, along with minimally processed and high-heat-treated foods.
 This explains why Victorian-era men lived three years longer on average than their modern counterparts with the same social and economic status [27].
-Over 52 years (1961-2013), the average per capita food consumption in kilograms per year has undergone significant changes, increasing from 45.0 kg (1961) to 116.6 kg (2013) for vegetables, from 36.4 kg (1961) to 71.7 kg (2013) for fruits, and from 15.7 kg (1961) to 33.3 kg (2013) for fish and seafood [51].
+Over 52 years (1961-2013), the average per capita food consumption in kilograms per year has undergone significant changes, increasing from 45.0 kg (1961) to 116.6 kg (2013) for vegetables, from 36.4 kg (1961) to 71.7 kg (2013) for fruits, and from 15.7 kg (1961) to 33.3 kg (2013) for fish and seafood [49].